Tarkhan: History

 In the Mongol Empire, the darkhans were exempted from taxation, socage and requisitioning.
 Genghis Khan made those who helped his rise darkhans in 1206.
 The families of the darkhans played crucial roles later when the succession crisis occurred in Yuan dynasty and Ilkhanate.
 Abaqa Khan (1234–82) made an Indian Darkhan after he had led his mother and her team all the way from Central Asia to Persia safely.
-A wealthy merchant of Persia was made of Darkhan by Ghazan (1271–1304) for his service during the early defeat of the Ilkhan.
+A wealthy merchant of Persia was made a Darkhan by Ghazan (1271–1304) for his service during the early defeat of the Ilkhan.
 In Russia, the Khans of the Golden Horde assigned important tasks to the Darkhan.
 A jarlig of Temür Qutlugh (ca. 1370–1399) authorized rights of the tarkhan of Crimea.

 After suppressing the rebellion of the right three tumens in Mongolia, Dayan Khan exempted his soldiers, who participated the battle of Dalan-Terqin, from imposts and made them Darkhan in 1513.
 Even after the collapse of Northern Yuan dynasty with the death of Ligdan Khan in 1635, the title of darkhan continued to be bestowed on religious dignitaries, sometimes on persons of low birth.
 For example, in 1665, Erinchin Lobsang Tayiji, the Altan Khan of the Khalkha, bestowed the title on a Russian interpreter and requested the Tsar of Russia to exempt the interpreter from all tax obligations.

 A tarkhan of the Arghun dynasty, Muhammad 'Isa Tarkhan, established the Tarkhan dynasty, which ruled Sindh from 1554 to 1591.

 All craftsmen held the status of darkhan and were immune to occasional requisitions levied incessantly by passing imperial envoys.
 From then on, the word referred to craftsmen or blacksmiths in the Mongolian language now and is still used in Mongolia as privilege.
 People who served the Khagan's orda were granted the title of darkhan and their descendants are known as the darkhad in Ordos City, Inner Mongolia.